nestaenow/sd-with-react-native/README.md

 # sd-with-react-native
-Diving into endless possibilities of mobile development using react native
+Diving into endless possibilities with mobile development using React Native